steemit/smt-whitepaper/cbt-manual/manual.md

 TODO:  Specify fee percentage, fee beneficiary

-### Multi-stage ICO
+#### Multi-stage ITO

-Some ICO's want to change the `token_target_issue_spec` or otherwise modify the ICO once a certain target has been reached.
-This allows a Bancor-style ICO where additional funds beyond the cap aren't rejected, but are instead directed to decentralized market maker.
+Some ITO's want to change the `token_target_issue_spec` or otherwise modify the ITO once a certain target has been reached.
+This allows a Bancor-style ITO where additional funds beyond the cap aren't rejected, but are instead directed to decentralized market maker.

 TODO:  How do we modify the data structures to enable this use case?

-TODO:  Rename this because "multi-stage ICO" already means something else in the industry
+TODO:  Rename this because "multi-stage ITO" already means something else in the industry

-### Future feature list
+#### Future feature list

 - Idea:  Return excess funds above cap to investors
 - Support for hidden cap